DahliaEnterprise/EasyPage/README.md

 # Easy Page by Shasta Exchange
 # The Interactivity Display

+##Abstract Decription
+Facilitate the creation of digital pages that incorporate the workflow and usability of physical pages.
+This can also include but not limited to the incorporation of physical video playback frames, photo frames, and possibly market places and shopping carts.

 ### Notes and Caution
 Everything is developed for the developers mind until the Release that which is intended for the disabled public to use.